emberjs/ember-rails/README.md

     //= require ember-datetime-dev

-Ask Rails to serve HandlebarsJS and pre-compile templates to Ember by putting each template in a dedicated ".js.hjs" file (e.g. `app/assets/javascripts/templates/admin_panel.js.hjs`) and including the assets in your layout:
+Ask Rails to serve HandlebarsJS and pre-compile templates to Ember by putting each template in a dedicated ".js.hjs" or ".handlebars" file (e.g. `app/assets/javascripts/templates/admin_panel.handlebars`) and including the assets in your layout:

     <%= javascript_include_tag "templates/admin_panel" %>